oneaiguru/panewiki/final/full/ADR-008 Renderer Independent Navigation.md

 - Navigation hook exposes `history`, `currentIndex`, and handlers.
 - Renderer converts markdown to JSX; links call `onClickLink`.
 - 3‑pane viewport and scroll math from ADR‑003/ADR‑004.

+Note: V1 is a read‑only prototype used for UX research with hardcoded data.

 V2 (Terminal/TUI)
 - Same navigation; renderer outputs ANSI strings.
 - Opens external editor for `.md` when editing (outside this ADR).

+Note: V2 is the first “real product” using filesystem markdown with external editing.

 V3 (PDF Viewer)
 - Same navigation; renderer loads PDF pages.